lichenaut/PlantNerfer/README.md

 If true, the plant can only be placed, grown, and bone meal-ed if there are no blocks above it.

+### Transparent Blocks Count as Sky

+> transparent-blocks-count-as-sky: true/false

+If true, blocks that let light pass through them will not be checked when a needs-sky plant checks for blocks above it.

 ### No Sky Growth Rate

 > no-sky-growth-rate: #